 Reading Rocket's exclusive interview with author and illustrator Henry Cole — creator of Celeste, The Worrywarts, Katy Duck, and many other beloved characters — talks about his early career as a science teacher (who always drew for his students!), why it takes patience to draw what you really see, how he gets those comical animal faces to look just right, and why he loved using a plain Number 2 pencil to create the evocative illustrations for his book A Nest for Celeste.

 You can watch the interview below, view the interview transcript, read a short biography on Henry Cole, or see a selected list of his children's books.
-We also invite you to watch our 2002 interview with Cole
+Listen to this interview on Apple Podcasts.
+Check out this 2002 interview with Cole, filmed in his studio.